-A summary of the methodology utilized in the Fresno to Bakersfield Section Final EIR/EIS (Appendix 3.6-B: Water Usage Analysis Technical Memorandum [April 2014]) to estimate existing water usage for the Bakersfield Station site alternatives is provided below.
+A summary of the methodology utilized in the Fresno to Bakersfield Section Final EIR/EIS (Appendix 3.6-B: Water Usage Analysis Technical Memorandum [April 2014]) to estimate existing water usage for the Bakersfield Station is provided below.

-The proposed Bakersfield Station alternative sites are currently supplied with treated municipal water from the California Water Service Company.
-To estimate the existing water usage at the proposed Bakersfield Station alternative sites, land use for each parcel was identified.
+The Bakersfield Station site is currently supplied with treated municipal water from the California Water Service Company.
+To estimate the existing water usage at the Bakersfield Station site, land use for each parcel was identified.
 The proposed station footprint on these parcels was overlain to identify affected land use classifications.
-Water usage factors for each affected land use classification were applied to estimate current water usage for each station location.
-The proposed Bakersfield Station locations are within the area covered by the Bakersfield Urban Water Management Plan (BUWMP); however, the BUWMP does not contain land use water usage factors.
-In the absence of water demand factors from the BUWMP, the 2008 Fresno

-Urban Water Management Plan (FUWMP) water usage factors were utilized.
+Water usage factors for each affected land use classification were applied to estimate current water usage.
+The proposed Bakersfield Station location is within the area covered by the Bakersfield Urban Water Management Plan (BUWMP); however, the BUWMP does not contain land use water usage factors.
+In the absence of water demand factors from the BUWMP, the 2008 Fresno Urban Water Management Plan (FUWMP) water usage factors were utilized.
 The FUWMP provides land use-based water demand projections for single-family residential, multifamily residential, commercial/institutional, industrial, and landscape irrigation uses.
 The FUWMP included water usage rates for 2005, 2010, and 2025; the 2010 water usage rates were applied to estimate current water usage.
 No water usage factors were available in the FUWMP for roadway/right-of-way/no data land uses.
 Therefore, an estimated water usage factor of 1.9 was applied, since it was determined that water usage on such land parcels would not be greater than that for commercial, industrial, or institutional land uses, which have a water usage factor of 1.9 (Authority 2014).

 The water usage factor applied to unknown land uses was the product of a weighted average for all known land uses within the portion of the footprint analyzed.
 To determine an appropriate agricultural usage factor, crop-specific water usage rate tables published in 2001 by the DWR were applied.
 An average water rate was calculated for each county, with weighting applied to reflect a crop's percentage of the total irrigated area within that county.
-The Kern County-specific weighted average crop water usage rate was applied to the total agricultural land area identified for each of the Bakersfield Station alternatives to calculate the existing water usage (Authority 2014).
+The Kern County-specific weighted average crop water usage rate was applied to the total agricultural land area identified for the Bakersfield Station to calculate the existing water usage (Authority 2014).